choll/packetpeeper/README.md

 ## Releases

-* Push a tag with pattern YYYY-MM-DD and a corresponding disk image will be uploaded to the GitHub release assets by Azure Pipelines.
+* Push a tag with pattern YYYY-MM-DD and a release will be created containing a disk image built from the tag.